Golden Teacher Mushroom Strain: Best Strain For Beginner Growers

 You can grow Golden Teachers on popular mushroom substrates, including rye grain, BRF tek, Uncle Ben’s tek, manure, wild bird seed, etc.

-This is one of the strains I recommend new growers start with because of their consistent and above-average potency, widespread availability, and relative ease of cultivation.
+This is one of the strains I recommend new growers start with because of their dependable potency, widespread availability, and relative ease of cultivation.

 Other Beginner Mushroom Species